lawrennd/talks/_education/educating-the-atomic-human-kings.md

 * Real learning happens in the space between humans
 * Education must develop both technical and deeply human capacities
 * The "atomic human" - our irreducible essence - requires nurturing through authentic human connection

+\include{_ai/includes/the-atomic-eye.md}

+\notes{As explored further in "The Atomic Human" book, this perspective invites us to see beyond the digital interfaces that increasingly mediate our experiences and reconnect with our fundamental human qualities.}

 \thanks